SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

 - Configure HTTPD.conf file for Wamp-Apache Server
   - Open httpd.conf file in C:\wamp64\bin\apache\apache2.4.46\conf\httpd.conf
   - Search or Find "DocumentRoot" and change it to below configuration.
-Save the file and Exit
+Save the file and exit.

    ```sh
     "${INSTALL_DIR}/www/Firmware"